Project-MONAI/model-zoo/docs/readme_template.md

 The model was trained for 300 epochs on 16 V100 GPUs.
 This takes 3 days, with 4 images per GPU (hence a total batch size of 64).

 ## **Limitations** (Optional)
 Are there general limitations of what this model should be used for?
-Has this been approved for use in any clinicial systems?
+Has this been approved for use in any clinical systems?
 Are there any things to watch out for when using this model?

 Example:
 *This training and inference pipeline was developed by NVIDIA.
 It is based on a segmentation model created by NVIDIA researchers.
 This research use only software that has not been cleared or approved by FDA or any regulatory agency.
 Clara’s pre-trained models are for developmental purposes only and cannot be used directly for clinical procedures.*